holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `set` [`smbpass`](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/exploit/windows/smb/psexec.md#options) <target password or hash>
 G> `run`
 G>
-G> The IP addresses and ports need to be the same as you specified in the creating of the payload using Veil-Evasion.
+G> The IP addresses and ports need to be the same as you specified when creating the payload using Veil-Evasion.

 {icon=bomb}
-G> Now we have got the credentials from a previous exploit.
+G> Now we have the credentials from a previous exploit.
 There are many techniques and tools to help capture these, whether you have physical access or not.
-We just need the username & password or hash which is transmitted across the network for all to see.
-Also easily obtainable if you have physical access to the machine.
+We need to acquire the username & password, or hash as they are transmitted across the network, or easily obtainable if you have physical access to the machine.
 G>
 G> We now run msfconsole with the resource file as parameter:
 G> `msfconsole -r ~/demo.rc`
-G> and that is enough to evade AV and get our reverse shell.
+G> This effort is enough to evade AV and obtain our reverse shell.
 G>
 G> `sessions` will show you the active sessions you have.
 G> To interact with the first one:
 G> `sessions -i 1`
 G>
-G> From here on in, the [video](https://www.youtube.com/watch?v=1EvwwYiMrV4) demonstrates creating a new file beside the targets hosts file, thus demonstrating full system privileges.
+G> The remainder of this play is seen in the [video](https://www.youtube.com/watch?v=1EvwwYiMrV4) that demonstrates creating a new file next to the target's hosts file, thus demonstrating full system privileges.

 Just before the Synopsis, I mentioned that there were several behavioural techniques for the `psexec` module.
-One of the other techniques, called "MOF Upload Target" is to use Managed Object Format (MOF) files which use the C++ syntax.
-These MOF files must be compiled and are then consumed by Windows Management Instrumentation (WMI).
+One of the other techniques, called "MOF Upload Target" is to use Managed Object Format (MOF) files, which use C++ syntax.
+These MOF files must be compiled, and are then consumed by Windows Management Instrumentation (WMI).
 This works quite differently, `psexec` does not execute anything, all it does is upload your executable to `SYSTEM32`, and a MOF file to `SYSTEM32\wbem\mof\`.
-When windows receives the event for the new MOF file, it compiles and executes it, which tells Windows to run the paylod in `SYSTSEM32`.
-Metasploits MOF library only works with Windows XP and Server 2003.
-There is also the same high chance of getting sprung by AV, although you can carry out similar tricks as we did above to get around the AV signatures.
+When windows receives the event for the new MOF file, it compiles and executes it, which tells Windows to run the payload in `SYSTSEM32`.
+Metasploit's MOF library only works with Windows XP and Server 2003.
+There is also the high likelihood of being detected by AV, although you can carry out similar tricks as we did above to get around the AV signatures.

-If you are running a penetration test for a client and your targets AV fires, then it could be game over for you.
+If you are running a penetration test for a client and your target's AV fires, then it could be game over for you.
 There are better options that exist now that are less likely to ring alarm bells with your target.

 #### Pass The Hash (PTH) suite of Metasploit Modules {#vps-identify-risks-windows-pth-suite-of-metasploit-modules}
 ![](images/ThreatTags/average-common-difficult-severe.png)

 We have just detailed and demonstrated the first of the Metasploit PTH suite above.
-Kali Linux also has the "[Pass the Hash toolkit](https://www.kali.org/tutorials/pass-the-hash-toolkit-winexe-updates/)" (with all tools prefixed with "pth-").
-The following are the rest of the Metasploit PTH modules in order of when they were introduced.
-All of the PTH suite except `psexec_ntdsgrab` depend on [CVE-1999-0504](https://www.cvedetails.com/cve/cve-1999-0504).
-They also all make use of the PsExec utility except the last one `wmi`.
-You will notice that some of these are exploits and some are technically auxiliary modules, as you read their descriptions, you will understand why.
+Kali Linux also has the "[Pass the Hash toolkit](https://www.kali.org/tutorials/pass-the-hash-toolkit-winexe-updates/)" (all tools are prefixed with "pth-").
+The following are the rest of the Metasploit PTH modules in chronological order of their introduction.
+All of the PTH suite except `psexec_ntdsgrab` depends on [CVE-1999-0504](https://www.cvedetails.com/cve/cve-1999-0504).
+They also all make use of the PsExec utility, except the last one `wmi`.
+You will notice that some of these are exploits, and some are technically auxiliary modules.
+As you read their descriptions, you will understand why.

 1. [`current_user_psexec`](https://www.rapid7.com/db/modules/exploit/windows/local/current_user_psexec)
 (2012-08-01) `exploit/windows/local/current_user_psexec`
 "PsExec via Current User Token"

    1. This module uploads an executable file to the victim system, then creates a share containing that executable
-   2. Then creates a remote service on each target system similar to the `psexec` module, using a UNC path to the file on the victim system, this is essentially a pivot, or lateral movement.
+   2. It then creates a remote service on each target system similar to the `psexec` module, using a UNC path to the file on the victim system.
+This is essentially a pivot, or lateral movement.
-   3. Then starts the service(s) on the target hosts which run the executable from step 1.
-The reason the service(s) on the target(s) can be placed and run, is because we are using the victims legitimate current session's authentication token to pivot to the target(s), we do not need to know the credentials for the target(s).
+   3. It then starts the service(s) on the target hosts which run the executable from step 1.
+The service(s) can be placed and ru on the target(s) because we are using the victims legitimate current session's authentication token to pivot to the target(s), we do not need to know the credentials for the target(s).

-   You are going to want to run ss to find out which system(s) if any, the administrator is connected to, ideally something important like a Domain Controller.
+      You are going to want to run ss to find out which system(s), if any, the administrator is connected to, ideally something important like a Domain Controller.
 From the victim, you can compromise many targets using the same administrators authentication token.

-   This is a local exploit, it has to be run from an already compromised administrator that you have a Meterpreter session on, a reverse shell for example, against your target, this is where the pivot occurs.
+   This is a local exploit, it has to be run via an already compromised administrator session that you have Meterpreter connectivity to, for example a reverse shell on your target, from which you will pivot.

 2. [`psexec_command`](https://www.rapid7.com/db/modules/auxiliary/admin/smb/psexec_command)
 (2012-11-23) `auxiliary/admin/smb/psexec_command`
 "Microsoft Windows Authenticated Administration Utility"

    This module passes the valid administrator credentials, then executes a single arbitrary Windows command on one or more target systems, using a similar technique to the PsExec utility provided by SysInternals.
-This will not trigger AV as no binaries are uploaded, we are simply leveraging cmd.exe. but it also does not provide a meterpreter shell.
+This will not trigger AV as no binaries are uploaded, we are simply leveraging cmd.exe, but nor does it provide a Meterpreter shell.
 Concatenating commands with '&' does not work.

 3. [`psexec_loggedin_users`](https://www.rapid7.com/db/modules/auxiliary/scanner/smb/psexec_loggedin_users)
 (2012-12-05) `auxiliary/scanner/smb/psexec_loggedin_users`
 "Microsoft Windows Authenticated Logged In Users Enumeration"

-   This module passes the valid administrator credentials, then using a similar technique to that of the PsExec utility queries the HKU base registry key on the remote machine with reg.exe to get the list of currently logged in users.
+   This module passes the valid administrator credentials, then using a similar technique to that of the PsExec utility, queries the HKU base registry key on the remote machine with reg.exe to get the list of currently logged in users.
 Notice this is a scanner module, so it can be run against many target machines concurrently.

 4. [`psexec_psh`](https://www.rapid7.com/db/modules/exploit/windows/smb/psexec_psh)
 (2013-1-21) `exploit/windows/smb/psexec_psh`
 "Microsoft Windows Authenticated Powershell Command Execution"

    This module passes the valid administrator credentials as usual, then attempts to execute a powershell payload using a similar technique to the PsExec utility.
-This method is far less likely to be detected by AV because: PowerShell is native to Windows, each payload is unique because it is your script and it is just base64 encoded, more likely to escape signature based detection, it also never gets written to disk.
-It is executed from the commandline using the `-encodedcommand ` flag and provides the familiar Meterpreter shell.
+This method is far less likely to be detected by AV because PowerShell is native to Windows, each payload is unique because it is your script and it is  base64 encoded, more likely to escape signature based detection.
+It also never gets written to disk and is executed from the commandline using the `-encodedcommand ` flag.
+It also provides the familiar Meterpreter shell.

    * "_A persist option is also provided to execute the payload in a while loop in order to maintain a form of persistence._"
    * "_In the event of a sandbox observing PowerShell execution, a delay and other obfuscation may be added to avoid detection._"